Horned D.C. protester makes first court appearance, refuses to eat in detention

 The 33-year-old QAnon conspiracy theorist was a frequent participant in pro-Trump rallies in Phoenix in recent months.
 He often appeared in a costume of horns, fur headdress, and tan pants with no shirt.

 Chansley politely addressed the judge but did not make any statements regarding the charges against him.
-He did say that he may be able to contact a friend who could provide a private attorney for him.
+He said he may be able to contact a friend who could provide a private attorney for him.

-The public defender representing Chansley in a Phoenix courtroom Monday said Chansley was on an extremely restrictive diet, perhaps for religious reasons, and had not eaten since he was taken into custody.
+The public defender told Judge Deborah Fine in court Monday that Chansley was on an extremely restrictive diet, perhaps for religious reasons, and had not eaten since he was taken into custody.

-The judge said that was “deeply concerning” and ordered Chansley’s public defender to work with U.S. Marshals on the dietary concerns.
+Judge Fine responded that information was “deeply concerning” and ordered Chansley’s public defender to work with the U.S. Marshal's Office on the dietary concerns.

+"We will abide by the judge's order," David Gonzales, U.S. Marshal for the District of Arizona, told ABC15 Monday evening.
+Gonzales added that Chansley will be provided food in line with a shaman's strict organic diet.

+"He gets very sick if he doesn't eat organic food - literally will get physically sick,“ Martha Chansley said.

-In an interview Thursday, Martha Chansley was unapologetic for her son’s role in the violent and deadly disruption of Congress.
+In an interview Thursday with ABC15, Martha Chansley was unapologetic for her son’s role in the violent disruption of Congress.
 Members had to be evacuated while trying to certify votes from the November presidential election.
+Five people, including a Capitol police officer, died during or after the riot.
+A second officer, who was at the U.S. Capitol Wednesday, died by suicide Saturday.

 Martha Chansley referred to her son as a “patriot” and the “gentlest person I know.“